SPrinss/firebase-appengine-video-encoding/README.md

 - Deleting a file from the storage by firing a Firebase function (locally) works.

+To test:
+1. upload a Neo.svg to https://console.firebase.google.com/project/testing-video-slices/storage/testing-video-slices.appspot.com/files

+2. In terminal, navigate to this repo.
+Run `firebase functions:shell` and execute `handleNewStorageFile()`.

+3. The 'Neo.svg' is no longer in the storage.

 ## To do

 ### Firebase function